shreyawalia259/tradingstrategies/1. Trading Strategies + Data Visualization/README.md

 These case studies are Jupyter notebooks containing applied strategies on stock data trends to get higher cummulative returns or ways to successfully visualiz those trends.

 ### Case Study 1 & sp500_forecasts:
+**A Step-by-Step Implementation of a Trading Strategy in Python using ARIMA + GARCH models**
 * Link: https://medium.com/analytics-vidhya/a-step-by-step-implementation-of-a-trading-strategy-in-python-using-arima-garch-models-b622e5b3aa39
 * Implementation Method: Python implementation of ARIMA + Garch which is the improvement on Arima And Garch applied in R
 * Data: S&P Index from 1950-December 2020